WinterTechForum/skybar/README.md

 - `skybar.includedPackage`: package prefix to instrument, slash-separated as in `com/foo/bar/baz`.
 - `skybar.serverPort`: port for web ui, defaults to `4321`.
-- `skybar.source.path`: filesystem path to source
+- `skybar.sourcePath`: filesystem path to source

 Here's an example invocation using the skybar demo app: